Erik-Aasen/veganFoodFind/README.md

 - Images should be compressed to save space and improve loading time

-- Project is written in Typescript but most types need to be further defined instead of 'any'
+- Project is written in Typescript but most types need to be defined

-- SEO, etc. Let me know what you think should be improved!